Slow Travel in the Azores: How to Explore Portugal’s Peaceful Atlantic Islands

 Absolutely.
 The pace is gentle, locals are kind but never pushy, and the landscapes naturally lend themselves to reflection and solitude.

-At Trippers Terminal, we specialize in slow, soulful European travel that feels like a deep exhale.
-Whether you’re into quiet hikes, scenic train rides, or hidden villages full of charm—we’ve got you covered.
+At Trippers Terminal, we specialize in slow, soulful European travel.
+Whether you’re into quiet hikes, scenic train rides, or hidden villages full of charm - we’ve got you covered.

 Previous